dustinspecker/austin/README.md

 ### spiedFunction.returns(value)

+Returns spiedFunction for easy chaining with [withArgs](https://github.com/dustinspecker/austin#spiedfunctionwithargsparams).

-When Spied Function is called, it will return `value` instead of executing the original function.
+When spiedFunction is called, it will return `value` instead of executing the original function.

 #### value